+Session 9.5

-9.5 CASE STUDIES
+CASE STUDIES

+Introduction

 This activity based on case study situations is about planning for peer group education.
 This will allow the group to start thinking about barriers or difficulties which can occur during their projects.

+Material

+- Case studies

-Case studies Copy of the 'Step by Step' check-list (page 47)
+- Copy of the 'Step by Step' check-list (8.5)

+Time

-TIME 2.5 hour
+2.5 hour

+Group size

+15 - 25 people

+Process

 After an introduction and short discussion about different settings within which peer group education can take place split the group into smaller groups.
-Each group should work with one of the six case studies which refer to different situations, some are for projects taking place in school or educational institutions and some in grass roots projects coming from young people themselves.
-These can be re-written based on local situations relating to intolerance.
+Each group should work with one of the six case studies which refer to different situations some are for projects taking place in school or educational institutions and some in grass roots projects coming from young people themselves.
+These can be rewritten based on local situations relating to intolerance.

 Each working group will need a copy of the 'Step by Step' questions which they should address: These can be adapted for example if the group need to address particular aspects like finance or the role of the coach in more detail.
 Each working group should plan a short presentation to share their thoughts, feelings and discussions about the situation.
 You should stress that their discussions should focus on peer group education as the method.